 For students who wish to study a language (either Chinese or Japanese) this is a year-long course.
 You need to select Semester 1 and Semester 2.

-Year 9.
+Students wishing to study Chinese or Japanese in Years 10-12 need to complete both semesters in Year 9.